tigerbeetle/tigerbeetle/src/clients/dotnet/README.md

 [dotnet 6](https://dotnet.microsoft.com/en-us/download)

-> Dotnet 6 is needed only to build and run the tests, this library can be used from any [.Net Standard 2.1 compatible runtime](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) (.Net Framework 4.8, .Net Core, Xamarin, etc)
+> Dotnet 6 is needed only to build and run the tests, this library can be used from any [.Net Standard 2.1 compatible runtime](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) (.Net Core, Xamarin, etc)
 > For Windows users, there is a `.sln` solution file that can be opened with `Microsoft Visual Studio 2022`.

 ### 1. Clone this repository